 Flight Kathmandu/Ramuchhap – Lukla

-- There are several airlines operating flights Kathmandu – Lukla; Tara/Yeti Air, Summit Air,
+- There are several airlines operating flights from Kathmandu to Lukla; Tara/Yeti Air, Summit Air, etc.

-- From 20th March 2020 due to heavy congestion, all flights to and from Lukla depart from Ramechhap airport, 130km, a 4-hour drive from Kathmandu.
-It means now it’ll take 2 days to get to Lukla from Kathmandu though the flight price is the same.
+- From 1st October 2023 due to heavy congestion, all flights to Lukla depart from Ramechhap airport, 130km (a 4-hour drive) from Kathmandu.

 - You have to be at the airport an hour before the flight.